Posted: 09/04/2014 | September 4th, 2014

-From the first moment I looked upon Paris, I was in love.
-Paris was everything I thought it would be: beautiful, sophisticated, ancient, orderly, and relaxed.
-All the clichés were true.
-As I stared at the Arc de Triomphe and then down the boulevard of the Champs-Élysées, fashionably dressed people in their fitted pants, beautiful dresses, and black jackets moved around me, a tourist too dumbstruck to move.
+As I exited the subway and stared, first, at the Arc de Triomphe and then down the Champs-Élysées, fashionably dressed people in their fitted pants, beautiful dresses, and black jackets moved around me, a tourist too lovestruck to move.

 Although I love my home in NYC, the city’s hustle and bustle and dog-eat-dog mentality often clashes with the go-with-the-flow attitude I’ve learned from traveling.